-Fall Bounty at Market.
-Photo courtesy of Northside Farmers Market.
+Farmers markets, like this one at the Northside Farmers Market, provide important distribution sites for local food.Photo courtesy of Northside Farmers Market.

 Eliminate food deserts in Cincinnati and create food sovereignty in all 52 neighborhoods.

 U.S. Department of Agriculture Food Atlas